 Things to Know Before You Come

-1/ Booking is recommended.
+Booking is recommended.
 There are two work stands available to book here.
-We also have two stands which are available for drop ins throughout the afternoon, and also for overspill if some jobs take longer than expected.
-Please don’t rely on there being an empty drop in stand free to use.
+We also have two stands which are available for drop ins throughout the afternoon.
+If it is busy, you may have to wait until a stand is free, or come back another week.